macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 }
 ```

-It turns out, folding on a monoid is a common use case, and Cats gives us a Foldable trait that allows us to write `list.combineAll` to perform the fold.
+It turns out, folding over a `Monoid` is a common use case.
+Cats gives us a [Foldable][http://eed3si9n.com/herding-cats/using-monoids-to-fold.html] typeclass that allows us to write `list.combineAll` to perform the fold.

 ```scala
 def sum(queries: List[Query]): Future[Sum] = {